 How many grams of dry food should a cat eat per day?

-If you are using commercial cat food, then the easiest way to determine how much food to give your cat is to check the label on the package.
+The average adult cat needs 50 to 70 grams of dry food per day and 150 to 250 grams of wet food.
+The easiest way to determine how many grams per day to give your cat is to check the feeding guide on the package.
 If your cat is not on a commercial diet, you will either need to do some caloric calculations or go by feel (provide a tablespoon per meal and see how your cat’s weight changes).

 How much should a cat eat a day chart?